 Warehouses are constantly changing and evolving to create a more efficient workspace.
 A sometimes-forgotten aspect of that is the process of changing or updating equipment, which involves assembly and disassembly.
-This can be a tedious and time-consuming task, but there are things you can implement to make this process quicker.
+This can be a tedious and time-consuming task, but there are strategies you can implement to make this process quicker.
 Below are six tips for more efficient assembly and disassembly of new equipment.

 1) Keep the manual